SEMICeu/CAMSS_CSSV/README.md

-# Core Standards and Specifications Voabulary
+# Core Standards and Specifications Vocabulary

 This is the issue tracker for the maintenance of the Core Standards and Specifications Vocabulary.